iProov/flutter/README.md

 2. `token` - was obtained from an initial call via your server (or using `api-client.dart` for testing ONLY)
 3. `options` - these are all the configurations that can be applied to customize iProov.
 You can read up on the way they are presented in Dart [below](#options), and in greater detail in the respective [Android](https://github.com/iProov/android) and [iOS](https://github.com/iProov/ios) native SDK documentation.

-The `launch()` function returns `Stream<IProovEvent>`.
+The `events` field represents a `Stream<IProovEvent>` indicating the progress of the IProov scan.
 In the example, a function called `handleResponse` is used to handle all the responses.
 There are many types of response and each one is represented by a subclass of `IProovEvent`.

 ### Responses